lsst-dm/dmtn-010/index.rst

 --------------------------

 Instead of starting entirely from scratch, we could continue to build on top of WCSLIB_.
-This has the advantage that of not having to re-implement the FITS-WCS standard, but may be limiting in what we would be able to build on top of it, in addition to requiring nearly as much effort as option 1, above.
+This has the advantage of not having to re-implement the `FITS WCS standard`_, but may be limiting in what we would be able to build on top of it, in addition to requiring nearly as much effort as option 1, above.

 .. _wcslib-advantage: